Updated: Apr 29

 TW: Themes of death/grief and saying goodbye.

 If you ask anyone who has lost someone during their life they will tell you in painful detail and sometimes even without words just how profoundly that loss has affected their daily life.
 They miss seeing them every day.
 Calling upon them.
 Spending time with them.
 Fearful of losing memories they shared.
 The list, much like those left behind, goes on.
 ‘Wait- ‘ you may think, ‘This is getting a little heavy, isn’t this a blog about art?’
-It is I assure you.
+It is, I promise.
 Though I feel as though to fully grasp these concepts it is important to capture and feel the sense of loss in order to fully absorb and relate to the subject matter we are about to delve into.
 Tragically it is hard to find anyone who has not felt the sting of losing someone close at one point or in one form or another.
 Someone you had once felt so close and connected to that you nearly caught yourself spiritually entangled with them on a meta level.
 It could have been a friend, a partner or even a family member.
 The point is it was someone.
 Connect to that feeling if you can just for a bit longer as we traverse that feeling in the themes of art, death, and joy.

 As you may be aware of if you follow me on social media or have browsed my website, one of the subjects I choose to incorporate into my art work are themes of death.
-Because I have experienced my own various forms of loss, it is a subject that crept onto the canvas without protest and has stayed there evolving with my trade.
+Because I have experienced my own various forms of loss, it is a subject that crept onto the canvas without protest and has stayed there evolving with my skill as an artist.
 However, over the years I have learned that death and loss are a part of every creators everyday reality no matter their subject or media of choice.

 People connect to what we toss onto a canvas or mix in a studio enough to want to make it part of their own identity and personal makeup.
 They want it enough to buy it and let it enter their own private space.
 In the first steps of a new business, making a sale is a thrill but it is a bittersweet one.
 For independent creators who create one of a kind works such as fine art or textiles it can be so hard to let something go that you have poured so many countless hours and passion into.
 I can remember one time when I sold a piece I immediately had to hold back tears because I realized I’d never see it again.
 There was such a sense of fear and feeling of loss that I so despised, and worse, I feared perhaps I was, on top of all these feelings, losing a part of myself that I had incorporated into this work of art that I would never see again.
 It’s needless to say that art is personal.
 It is especially so for its creator the artist.
 We have raised and evolved our trade by creating each work that is completed.
-We watched every step and sat through the difficult, problem-solving moments and break-throughs.
-Most importantly, we persevered and saw each piece through to the end result.
+We watched every step and sat through the difficult, problem-solving moments and the break-throughs.
+Most importantly, we persevered and saw each piece through to the end result you see on the gallery wall.

-Now you have your very first art show booked for the perfect venue.
-It’s opening reception night and you have made yourself into a flawless representation of the art children, art partners, art lovers you have spent countless days, nights, weeks, months creating, perfecting, loving.
+Now you have your very first art show booked at the perfect venue.
+It’s opening reception night and you have made yourself into a flawless representation of the art children, art partners, art lovers you have spent countless days, nights, weeks, months creating, nurturing, perfecting, loving.
 One sells, then two… Initially excitement races through to your very core until you are suddenly struck- They’re sold means they’re gone.

 It has taken me a very long time to unlearn attachment and identity and cultivate a healthy detachment in its place.
 Not in a boastful or dishonest way, but rather a cultivation of joy for the final stage in my art or designs life: To enrich the life of another person and bring them the same joy in my works new life that it gave me during the time I spent bringing that work to life.